 The data interpretation features of the best weather stations are usually far more advanced and accurate than those found on simple home installations.
 Data interpretation is only as good as your data gathering and storing.

-By this, we mean that it’s best to look at a unit that allows you to store atmospheric conditions for more than just 24 hours.
+By this, we mean that it is best to look at a unit that allows you to store atmospheric conditions for more than just 24 hours.
 Accurate predictions are easier to make when you have access to information going back days, weeks, or months.
-To make this happen, you typically need to get special software which any best rated weather station should come with.
+To make this happen, you typically need to get special software, which any top-rated weather station should come with.

 Comparing data using graphs is usually done by using special software that comes with the best personal weather stations.
 This allows you to manipulate the information, track changes quicker, and make sense of what’s going on outside.
 They’re also super easy to use for the most part and they also allow you to make good use of a large monitor display instead of staring at a small console screen.